-NIGHT HUNTING AND HOUND HUNTING DURING DEER AND ELK HUNTING SEASONS Hunting at night:
+NIGHT HUNTING AND HOUND HUNTING DURING DEER AND ELK HUNTING SEASONS

+Hunting at night:

-- It is unlawful to hunt bobcat and raccoon at night during modern firearm deer or elk general seasons that occur in October and November in eastern and western Washington. - Hunting big game with the aid of an artificial light, spotlight, or night vision equipment is prohibited.
+- It is unlawful to hunt bobcat and raccoon at night during modern firearm deer or elk general seasons that occur in October and November in eastern and western Washington.
+A small game license is required to harvest a bobcat. - Hunting big game with the aid of an artificial light, spotlight, or night vision equipment is prohibited.
 Night vision equipment includes electronic light amplification devices, thermal imaging devices, and other comparable equipment used to enhance night vision.
 Coyote may be hunted at night with lights year round, EXCEPT it is unlawful to hunt coyote at night during modern firearm deer or elk general seasons that occur in October and November in eastern and western Washington.